 The 180-metre-long, 10.4-metre-diameter tunnel boring machine was formally handed over this morning to the French-Italian group of companies denominated CO 6-7, consisting of VINCI Construction Grands Projets (contractor), Webuild, Dodin Campenon Bernard and Campenon Bernard Centre Est.

-This TBM will be responsible for excavating the 9 km of the northern tube of the base tunnel, between Saint-Martin-la-Porte and La Praz, running parallel with the part completed in 2019 by the Federica TBM.
-For the same 6-7 construction site, two more TBMs are being built, which will have the task of excavating the tunnels in the section between La Praz and Modane.
+This TBM will be responsible for excavating the 8.4 km of the base tunnel, between La Praz and Modane.
+For the same 6-7 construction site, two more TBMs are being built.

 Also present at the delivery ceremony were the top management of TELT, the binational public promoter in charge of carrying out the work, the managers of the SETEC/Systra/Italferr and PINI group construction management team, as well as representatives of DG Move and CINEA, which is coordinating the European Commission’s programmes for decarbonisation and sustainable growth.
 The delivery of the TBM is one of the milestones of the financing agreements between France, Italy, and the European Union.